pysathq/pysat/web/content/updates.md

 <!-- # Changelog and more -->

+## 11.07.2026 (*1.9.dev13*)

+-   Fixed a bug in n-ary XOr clausification when the auxiliary variable could be lost.

 ## 10.07.2026 (*1.9.dev12*)

 -   A few changes in the clausification of nested conjunctions.
 It now solely